A Note on the Amelia Wilson Story, Authorship, and the Use of My Work by Charles Town Ghost Tours

 Timeline of My Reporting and the Later Dispute

-This timeline shows when my research and reporting on the Amelia Wilson case were published, and when Charles Town Ghost Tours later posted material that prompted this authorship dispute.
+This timeline shows when my research and reporting on the Amelia Wilson case were published, what Charles Town Ghost Tours later claimed about prior writing on the case, and when posts appeared that prompted this authorship dispute.

 I began building my public Amelia Wilson research archive.